luckenbach/appgate-conkolla/README.md

 ```

 ### Connect to a controller
-At this stage you will need to have a user with admin permiossion and the proper privileges to read or write AppGate objects.
+At this stage you will need to have a user with admin permission and privileges to read or write AppGate objects.
 For more information read:
 * [SDP Help > rest api](https://sdphelp.cyxtera.com/adminguide/v4.2/rest-apis.html)

 Make sure you know where conkolla is serving: